Red Deer-South: 2023

-Senate nominee results
+Senate nominee election results

-2004 Senate nominee election district results
+2004

 Voters had the option of selecting four candidates on the ballot.

-2012 Senate nominee election district results
+2012

 Voters had the option of selecting three candidates on the ballot.

 Student vote results

-2004 election
+2004

-On November 19, 2004 a student vote was conducted at participating Alberta schools to parallel the 2004 Alberta general election results.
+On November 19, 2004, a student vote was conducted at participating Alberta schools to parallel the 2004 Alberta general election results.
 The vote was designed to educate students and simulate the electoral process for persons who had not yet reached the legal majority.
 The vote was conducted in 80 of the 83 provincial electoral districts with students voting for actual election candidates.
 Schools with a large student body who reside in another electoral district had the option to vote for candidates outside of the electoral district than where they were physically located.

-2012 election
+2012

-During the week of April 16, 2012 - April 20, 2012 a student vote was conducted at participating Alberta schools to parallel the 2012 Alberta general election results.
+During the week of April 16, 2012 to April 20, 2012, a student vote was conducted at participating Alberta schools to parallel the 2012 Alberta general election results.
 The vote was designed to educate students and simulate the electoral process for persons who had not yet reached the legal majority.
 The vote was conducted in 86 of the 87 provincial electoral districts with students voting for actual election candidates.
 Students from École Secondaire Notre Dame High School participated in the vote on April 19, 2012.